← All varieties

 Mumper Vandervere

-Originated on the farm of John Mumper near Dillsburg, Pennsylvania.
-Named for the Mumper family farm where it was discovered.
+Originated on the farm of John Mumper, near Dillsburg, Pennsylvania.

-Tree is strong and vigorous, with a round, rather spreading open head.
-An abundant bearer, though fruiting occurs in alternate years.
-Produces fruit of uniform size.
+Strong and vigorous, making a round, rather spreading open head.
+An abundant bearer in alternate years.
+Produces fair fruit of uniform size.

-Size and Form: Fruit is medium in size, oblate or roundish oblate in shape, regular and symmetrical, flattened at the ends.
+Size and Form: Medium, oblate or roundish oblate, regular in shape, flattened at the ends.

-Skin: Pale greenish yellow ground color with rather faint shading.
-Striped and splashed with light red.
-Moderately sprinkled with large light and gray dots distributed across the surface.
+Skin: Pale greenish yellow, rather faintly shaded, striped and splashed with light red, moderately sprinkled with large light and gray dots.

 Uses